WHAT DOES “ALWAYS” MEAN TO YOU?

 The point is that even Waffle House can’t, with full integrity, use a word like “always.”
 In fact, the things in the world about which you can use fully inclusive terms like “always, all, or never” are very, very few.

-And that’s what makes a passage like Philippians 4 all the more striking:
+And that’s what makes today’s passage in Philippians 4 all the more striking:

 • Rejoice in the Lord always